 Then came my first job interview after law school.
 On Long Island.
 On 9/11.
 Friends and family members went to Afghanistan and Iraq, while I began fighting in courtrooms.
 I started dating and moved in with a man I went to law school with.
 He broke up with me hours after my family finished moving us into our New York City apartment and left me paying all expenses for both of us because both of us had signed the lease.
 I finally developed the courage and strategy to leave that situation, just in time to meet the addict I dated off and on for eight years.
 With the help of Al-Anon and Landmark Worldwide, I took control of my co-dependency and broke free.
 Then, I was raped by a man I had once dated, while he was in town planning his wedding.
 All of this was before I was violently assaulted while walking home from Landmark in 2014.

-- Disease, war, and natural disaster have claimed more lives than I can count, and we can’t agree on what to do about it if anything.
+- Disease, war, and natural disaster have claimed more lives than I can count, and we can’t agree on what to do about it if anything

-I’ll be releasing what’s still there in my conflicts with my birth circumstances, natural disasters, and hateful or hostile people.
+I’ll be discussing what’s still there in conflicts with my birth circumstances, natural disasters, and hateful or hostile people.
 I am committed to being free from these conflicts and invite you to get free with me.

 What world conflicts would you like to see resolved?
 Let’s work through them together.
 They only seem bigger than we are because we are trying to resolve them alone.

 Having trouble because you can’t get past conflict?
 Buy the book